 The 50 States Project is, at its core, a research project.

-We are traveling across America to try to better understand our home country in these turbulent and divided times.
+We are traveling across America to document and better understand our home country.
 Our research method is image making: painting for Kate and photography for Tom.

 There's an ongoing paradox in the United States.
 On average we're living in the safest time in history, yet we feel more afraid than ever.
 Tom’s non-literal photo narrative looks at how anxiety shapes our culture and reality, how those anxieties contribute to current tensions in the U.S., and his own own fears that the country is beyond repair.
 Tom’s work asks: Are things getting better or are they getting worse?
 What is the future of America?